Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method: Results

-Fig.~\ref{fig: s2b vel} shows $\textbf{v}_{\Delta}$ as a function of the dynamic viscosity $\mu$ for different distances among the centers of mass of the swimmers.
+in comparison to the velocity $\textbf{v}_\text{ref}$ of a single microswimmer.
+Due to the small velocities of the swimmers, we assume their distance to stay approximately constant over one period.
+Also the orientation does not change over several periods.\\ Fig.~\ref{fig: s2b vel} shows $\textbf{v}_{\Delta}$ as a function of the dynamic viscosity $\mu$ for different distances among the centers of mass of the swimmers.
 As in the single swimmer case, we observe a dependency of the velocity on the fluid's dynamic viscosity.
-Interestingly, for a distance of $4 L_0$, both swimmers move faster than a single swimmer, with a velocity increase of up to $36\%$ for the leading swimmer (see Fig.~\ref{fig: s2b vel}).
-For larger initial distances between the swimmers, the effect decreases.
-Since we observe that the leading swimmer moves faster than the trailing one, such configurations are unstable, i.e., the trailing one will be left behind until the distance between their centers of mass reaches $\gtrsim 216$ lattice units.
-Since the body length of the swimmers amounts to $L_{swim} = 72$ lattice units, it implies that the two swimmers effectively do not affect each other when they are $216/72 \sim 3$ body length of the swimmers away from each other (see Fig.~\ref{fig: s2b vel}).
+Interestingly, for a distance of $2\ L_\text{swim}$, both swimmers move faster than a single swimmer, with a velocity increase of up to $36\%$ for the leading swimmer (see Fig.~\ref{fig: s2b vel}).
+Since we observe that the leading swimmer moves faster than the trailing one, such configurations are unstable, i.e., the trailing one will be left behind until the distance between their centers of mass reaches $\gtrsim$ 216 [l.u.] = $3\ L_\text{swim}$.
+With increasing initial distances between the swimmers, the interaction effect on the swimming velocity of both swimmers decays.
+For instance, the relative velocity increase is below 5 \% for a distance of $3\ L_\text{swim}$ (21.6 bead diameters) in the range of parameters considered (see Fig.~\ref{fig: s2b vel}).
+The changes in the interaction behavior as a result of the increasing swimmer distances are negligible in our simulations.
 Finally, Fig.~\ref{fig: s2b vel field} shows the fluid velocity field, which is similar to that of a single swimmer shown in Fig.~\ref{fig: s1 vel field}.